mesonbuild/meson/docs/markdown/Getting-meson.md

 ## Dependencies

 Meson is implemented in Python 3.
-If your operating system provides a package manager, use should install it with that.
+If your operating system provides a package manager, you should install it with that.
 For platforms that don't have a package manager, you need to download it from [Python's home page].